-- chemical agent identification and physico-chemical properties; Chapter R.7a of the guidance on Information requirements and Chemical Safety Assessment (IR&CSA) gives further information sources on evaluation of physico-chemical properties. - EU harmonised classification and labelling (CLP) according to Regulation (EC) No 1272/2008; - existing OELs, BLVs, and BGVs (from relevant EU and non-EU jurisdictions and organisations (e.g. ACGIH)); - Annex 1 of SCOEL (2017) lists the binding OELs and indicative OELs set by the EU up to the end of 2017 and data are available from databases, such as GESTIS for $OELs^{10}$ and Biotox for BLV^{11}
+- chemical agent identification and physico-chemical properties; Chapter R.7a of the guidance on Information requirements and Chemical Safety Assessment (ECHA Guidance on IR&CSA) gives further information sources on evaluation of physico-chemical properties.
+See also SCOEL (2017), section F2-1. - EU harmonised classification and labelling (CLH) according to CLP Regulation (EC) No 1272/2008; - existing OELs, BLVs, and BGVs (from relevant EU and non-EU jurisdictions and organisations (e.g. ACGIH)); Annex 1 of SCOEL (2017) lists the binding OELs and indicative OELs set by the EU up to the end of 2017 and data are available from databases, such as GESTIS for OELs11 and Biotox for BLV12 - published reports of organisations developing OELs, BLVs and BGVs; Different organisations (e.g. ACGIH, DFG (MAK) etc) publish a "documentation" that explains the rationale behind the limit value (AF applied etc) and considerations made (e.g. whether feasibility has been taken into account etc) - relevant information from epidemiological (observational) studies, case reports (e.g. accidental acute poisoning), experimental (human volunteer, animal, and in vitro) studies; and non-testing data (e.g. read-across); Human non-experimental data consists of case reports and epidemiological case - control, cohort and cross-sectional studies as further described in: - Chapter R.4 of the ECHA guidance on IR&CSA (section R.4.3.3), - Appendix R.8-15 and SCOEL (2017), section F2-5.1

-9 For substances of very high concern on Annex XIV of REACH, the published applications for Authorisation and RAC opinions may provide an important source of occupational exposure data.
+10 For substances of very high concern on Annex XIV of REACH, the published applications for Authorisation and RAC opinions may provide an important source of occupational exposure data.